algoaccess/rpi-mass-image-writer/README.md

 #Add the following lines
 #Start
-device_tree=bcm2709-rpi-2-b.dtb  #Replace the value with "bcm2708-rpi-b.dtb" or "bcm2708-rpi-b-plus.dtb" depending on your Raspberry Pi type. device_tree_param=i2c1=on device_tree_param=spi=on
+#If needed, replace the value below with "bcm2708-rpi-b.dtb" or "bcm2708-rpi-b-plus.dtb" depending on your Raspberry Pi type.
+device_tree=bcm2709-rpi-2-b.dtb
+device_tree_param=i2c1=on
+device_tree_param=spi=on
 #End